m00gendai/EAD-XML-to-JSON/README.md

 # EAD-XML-to-JSON
-Simple script that converts and merges Eurocontrol European AIS Database SDO Report XML files to JSON.
+Simple script that converts Eurocontrol European AIS Database SDO Report XML files to JSON and then merges them to a JS file with custom keys.
 Written in Python 3.10.1.

 ## Dependencies ##